Jack Petchey Nominations 2016

 We took over managing the Vikings this year alongside managing Lions.
 The boys had had a difficult previous season, but we very pleased that most of those eligible stayed on with us.
 Chet is one of those boys.
 His confidence has grown this season and he has played in several different positions for us.
 Regardless of where we ask him to play, he doesn’t moan and always gives his all.
 As a result he has now captained the team several times.
 He would be a deserved winner of the Jack Petchey Award.

-Paul Kelly assistant manager Lions
+Assistant manager Lions

 I’d like to nominate Ryan Chambers for this months Jack Petchey award.